nerves-project/shoehorn/README.md

 ## Usage

-`Bootoader` acts as a shim to the initialization sequence for your application's VM.
+`Bootloader` acts as a shim to the initialization sequence for your application's VM.
 Using `Bootloader`, you can ensure that the VM will always pass initialization.
 This provides the running target the ability of using Elixir / Erlang to control the full application lifecycle through the exposure of new system phases.